-44. At all times relevant herein, Harbor systematically failed, and continues to fail, to provide Hispanic/Latinx families with adequate service coordination.
+45. Harbor failed to provide Hispanic/Latinx families with adequate service coordination.

-- 45. For Hispanic/Latinx children and their families, Harbor systematically failed to conduct Individual Program Plan (IPP) meetings in a manner that complied with the Lanterman Act. - 46.
-In conducting IPP meetings, Harbor systematically failed to gather information, conduct assessments, and review the preferences, circumstances, and needs of Hispanic/Latinx children and their families.
-Harbor failed to consider these families' family units as a whole. - 47.
-When serving Hispanic/Latinx consumers, Harbor failed to assess for services using person-centered practices that take into account consumers' needs and choices.
+46. For Hispanic/Latinx children and their families, Harbor failed to conduct Individual Program Plan (IPP) meetings in a manner that complied with the Lanterman Act.

+47. In conducting IPP meetings, Harbor failed to gather information, conduct assessments, and review the preferences, circumstances, and needs of Hispanic/Latinx children and their families.
+Harbor failed to consider these families' family units as a whole.

+48. Harbor failed to assess for services using person-centered practices that take into account consumers' needs and choices.
 Harbor systemically disregarded or ignored input and requests from Hispanic/Latinx consumers and their families, and these consumers' IPP goals and objectives were not developed using person-centered practices.
-Despite these families' increasing and/or changing needs for services and supports, Harbor predetermined IPP goals and objectives based on old planning documents. - 48.
-Harbor also failed to conduct the IPP assessment process in a manner that reflects awareness of, and sensitivity to, the cultural background of Hispanic/Latinx children and their families. - 49.
-Harbor knew the IPPs for Hispanic/Latinx consumers failed to reflect consumers' needs and choices.
+Despite these families' increasing and/or changing needs for services and supports, Harbor predetermined IPP goals and objectives based on old planning documents.

+49. Harbor also failed to conduct the IPP assessment process in a manner that reflects awareness of, and sensitivity to, the cultural background of Hispanic/Latinx children and their families.

+50. Harbor knew the IPPs for Hispanic/Latinx consumers failed to reflect consumers' needs and choices.
 But Harbor relied on these IPPs to authorize and deny services and supports.
-As a result, Harbor failed to authorize necessary services and supports, including respite, for Hispanic/Latinx families. - 50.
-Harbor's failure to conduct IPP meetings in a manner that complies with the Lanterman Act contributed to Hispanic/Latinx families' inability to access necessary services and supports. - 51.
-Harbor's inadequate service coordination regarding the IPP process precluded Hispanic/Latinx families' access to necessary services and supports, jeopardized the health and safety of their children, and threatened their ability to stay together and safe at home.
+As a result, Harbor failed to authorize necessary services and supports, including respite, for Hispanic/Latinx families.

+14 51.
+Harbor's failure to conduct IPP meetings in a manner that complies with the 15 Lanterman Act contributed to Hispanic/Latinx families' inability to access necessary services 16 and supports.

+17 52.
+Harbor's inadequate service coordination regarding the IPP process precluded 18 Hispanic/Latinx families' access to necessary services and supports, jeopardized the health 19 and safety of their children, and threatened their ability to stay together and safe at home.

-- 52. Harbor failed to verify whether services authorized for Hispanic/Latinx families were actually provided and disregarded these families' need for help utilizing their authorized service hours.
-Service coordinators knew that Hispanic/Latinx families were not receiving the services authorized by Harbor. - 53.
-Harbor administered its service coordination policy in a manner that failed to require service coordinators to: - a. identify and pursue generic resources; - b. provide advocacy assistance to help Hispanic/Latinx consumers and families access any benefits to which they are entitled; - timely secure, through purchasing or by obtaining from generic agencies or other resources, services and supports specified in an individual's IPP; and - d. ensure that no gaps occur in the provision of services and supports, including providing funding to address unmet needs while generic resources are being pursued.
+53. Harbor failed to verify whether services authorized for families were actually provided and disregarded families' need for help utilizing their authorized service hours.
+Service coordinators knew that families were not receiving the services authorized by Harbor.

-In-Home Services and Supports
+54. Harbor administered its service coordination policy in a manner that failed to require service coordinators to:

+a.

+identify and pursue generic resources;

+provide advocacy assistance to help consumers and families access any benefits to which they are entitled;